Thanksgiving Math Puzzles for Preschoolers

 Thanksgiving Math Puzzles

-They are designed taking into consideration the different levels that your children might be in, by making them available for you to divide them into two or three parts:
+These Thanksgiving Math Puzzles are designed taking into consideration the different levels that your children might be in by making them available for you to divide them into two or three parts:

-• One part includes pictures of objects in the amount of the accompanying numeral.
+• One part includes pictures of objects in the number of accompanying numerals.

 • One part has the written numeral according to the number of objects.